 Top 30 States with the Highest Number of Paint and Coatings Establishments

-- The United States exported $1.8 billion in paint and coatings products in 2010, up by 24 percent, or $343 million, from 2009.
+- The United States exported $2.1 billion in paint and coatings products in 2012, an 8% rise from 2011.

-- The U.S. paint and coatings industry posted a large trade surplus of $1.3 billion in 2010, rising 22 percent from 2009.
+- The U.S. paint and coatings industry posted a large trade surplus of $1.4 billion in 2012, a jump of 9% from 2011.

-Mexico in 2010.
-These two NAFTA partners have consistently acted as the two largest export markets for the industry: 65 percent of all U.S. paint and coatings industry exports were sold to our NAFTA partners in 2010, totaling $1.2 billion.
+- U.S. paint and coatings industry exports totaled $1 billion to Canada and $411 million to Mexico in 2012.
+These two NAFTA partners have consistently been the two largest export markets for the industry, accounting for two-thirds all U.S. paint and coatings industry exports in 2012, totaling $1.4 billion.

-- The third largest export market for U.S. paint and coatings products was China at $63 million in 2010.
+- The third largest export market for U.S. paint and coatings products was China at $86 million in 2012.

 Source: Trade statistics were derived from U.S. Bureau of the Census data and are reported on a Census or Customs basis.
 State export statistics are drawn from the Origin of Movement (OM) series compiled by the Foreign Trade Division of the U.S. Census Bureau.